-For the month of October, we are raising money for our 3 first-time adoptive families and their November 2019 trip to Walt Disney World!
-Your contribution will make a major impact, whether you donate $10 or $350.
+We are raising money for future first-time adoptive families and their family bonding adventures!
+Your contribution will make a major impact, whether you donate $10 or $500.
 Right now, adoptive families are learning to be a family while helping the new additions to their families overcome past trauma.
 Every day there are new challenges and they face them together.

 Funds raised will go directly towards the trip to help cover each family's airfare, hotel accommodations, park tickets, and food/beverage.
 To the right are suggested donation amounts for your consideration.